dmbarbour/glas/docs/GlasApps.md

 ### Concurrency

 Repetition and replication are equivalent for isolated transactions.
-In context of a transaction machine, within the stable prefix of a transaction, fork can be implemented efficiently by replication, essentially spawning a thread for each stable choice.
-Outside this context, fork can be implemented with probabilistic choice.
+If a repeating transaction externalizes a choice, it could be replicated to evaluate each choice and find an successful outcome.
+If this choice is part of the stable prefix for incremental computing, then these replicas also become stable, each repeating from some later observation.
+This provides a simple basis for task-based concurrency within transaction machines as an optimization of choice.

-* **fork:[List, Of, Values]** - Response is a non-deterministic choice of values from a non-empty list.
+* **fork:[List, Of, Values]** - Response is a value externally chosen from a non-empty list.
+Fails if the argument is empty or is not a list.

-Fork is an abstract function of time and history of effects.
-Relevantly, in context of backtracking conditionals, a shared prefix should result in the same fork behavior.
-This is relevant mostly for reasoning about refactoring and optimizations.

-*Aside:* A stable sequence of fork choices will effectively serve as a 'thread' identity.
-But it's better to annotate thread identity via 'log' instead of 'fork'.
+I propose modeling fork as a deterministic operation on a non-deterministic environment.
+This is subtly different from fork as a non-deterministic effect for backtracking and optimizations.
+For example, we can optimize `cond:(try:A, then:B, else:seq:[A, C])` to `seq:[A, B]` only if we assume `A` is a deterministic operation.
+Either way, we can effectively support concurrency.

 ### Distribution

-Application state is represented in the `step:State` tree value.
-Instead of partitioning and replicating variables across machines, an optimizer can separate state into components then distribute those.
-Effects can also be localized to machines where appropriate, e.g. `at:(loc:MachineRef, do:LocalEffect)`, allowing for local clocks and filesystems.
+Application state is represented in a massive `step:State` tree value.
+An optimizer can potentially use abstract interpretation to partition the tree into variables that can be distributed or replicated across physical machines.
+Where needed, the effects API could also include some location metadata, e.g. use of `at:(loc:MachineRef, do:LocalEffect)` where a local effect might involve the local filesystem, network, or clock.

-Any transaction that interacts with state or effects on multiple machines is naturally a distributed transaction.
-Communication is based on distributed transactions, but optimizing certain patterns.
-For example, we can heavily optimize a transaction that moves data between channel buffers on different machines.
-Read-only access to replicated state can potentially be optimized to use point-to-point updates if we also model 'time' as a machine-local effect (to avoid observing inconsistency between state and time).
+Distributed transactions support the general case, but are very expensive.
+High performance distribution depends on careful application design, with a goal that most transactions are evaluated on a single machine, and most distributed transactions are two-party blind-writes such as appending a list.
+It is possible to optimize common two-party blind-write transactions into simple message passing.
+It also is possible to abstract common two-party blind-write transactions into the effects API (see *Channels*, later).

-In case of network partitioning, each partition continues to evaluate in isolation, but distributed transactions are blocked.
-When networks partitions reconnect, the distributed transactions can immediately continue running.
-This results in very good default resilience for short-lived network disruptions, but programs should explicitly handle long-term disruptions, e.g. via timeouts or pushback (waiting when write buffers are full).
+In case of network partitioning, it is safe for each partition to continue evaluating in isolation, delaying only the distributed transactions that communicate across partitions.
+This design is resilient to short-lived network disruption.
+However, programs may need to explicitly detect and handle long-lived disruption.
+This is possible by using timeouts or pushback buffers.

 ### Logging

 Logging is a convenient approach to debugging.
 We can easily support a logging effect.
 Alternatively, we could introduce logging as a program annotation, accessible via reflection.
-But it's convenient to introduce as an effect because it allows for very flexible handling.
+But it's convenient to introduce as an effect because it allows for flexible handling.

 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports or debugging.

 The proposed convention is that a log message is represented by a record of ad-hoc fields, whose roles and data types are de-facto standardized.
 For example, `(lv:warn, text:"I'm sorry, Dave.
 I'm afraid I can't do that.", from:hal)`.
-This simplifies extension with new fields.
+This simplifies extension with new fields and a gradual shift towards more structured, less textual messages.

 In context of transaction machines with incremental computing and fork-based concurrency, the conventional notion of streaming log messages is not a good fit.
 A better presentation is a tree, with branches based on stable fork choices, and methods to animate the tree over time.
 Additionally, we'll generally want to render log outputs from failed transactions (perhaps in a faded color), e.g. using some reflection mechanism.

 ### Random Data

 For optimization and security purposes, it's necessary to distinguish non-deterministic choice from reading random data.
-If a transaction fails after reading random data, the same data may be read when the transaction is repeated.
-There is no implicit search for a 'successful' random choice.
+Relevantly, 'fork' is not random (cf. *Transaction Fusion* selecting optimizable schedules), and 'random' does not implicitly search on failure (e.g. cryptographic PRNG per fork under hood).
+A viable API:

 * **random:Count** - response is requested count of cryptographically secure, uniformly random bits, represented as a bitstring.
 E.g. `random:8` might return `0b00101010`.

-In many use cases, apps should use their own PRNGs or noise models (such as Perlin noise) instead of using external random data.
-But random is essential in some cases, such as supporting cryptographic communications.
+Most apps should use PRNGs or noise models instead of external random input.
+But access to secure random data is necessary for some use cases, such as cryptographic protocols.

 ## Misc Thoughts